wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Your Turn:**</ins> You can move nearby, speak and do one other action, like casting a spell or attacking.

-<ins>**Attacking:**</ins> To attack, roll Dexterity.
-If you hit, roll your weapon’s damage and the referee subtracts it from the target’s HP.
+<ins>**Attacking:**</ins> The referee will tell you if the attack is easy, normal or hard to hit.
+Roll Dexterity.
+If you hit, roll your weapon’s damage die and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.
-Rolling 20 on attack means double damage.
+A die roll of 20 on an attack means double damage.

-<ins>**Dodging:**</ins> To avoid an attack, roll Dexterity.
-Rolling 20 means you get a free attack.
+_On the monsters' turn, they might attack you.
+In this case, you'll have to dodge._

+<ins>**Dodging:**</ins> The referee will tell you if the attack is easy, normal or hard to dodge.
+Roll Dexterity.
+A die roll of 1 on an dodge means double damage.

 ---